 - Competitive advantages: Are there any aspects to the investment philosophy that provide a competitive advantage such as information/data sources, unique modeling capabilities, unusual perspectives, depth/quality of analytical resources, and/or experience of investment professionals?

 - Persistence: Is there something about the investment philosophy that provides conviction that historical performance can be repeated?

 - Investment Professionals

-- Relevant experience: Are the portfolio managers and research analysts experienced in managing this type of mandate?
+- Relevant experience: Are the investment professionals experienced in managing this type of mandate?

 - Team experience: Is there significant experience among the professionals as a team?